devops329/devops/instruction/deliverable11ChaosTesting/deliverable11ChaosTesting.md

 1. Have all the [metrics](../grafanaMetrics/grafanaMetrics.md) and [logging](../grafanaLogging/grafanaLogging.md) reporting in place necessary for you to be able to observe and diagnose the failure.
 1. Have an appropriate [alerting system](../grafanaOnCall/grafanaOnCall.md) in place so that you are effectively on call during the entire testing period.
 1. Make sure you are [simulating traffic](../simulatingTraffic/simulatingTraffic.md) to your application.
 Otherwise you will not have any interesting metrics to trigger an alarm on when the chaos is injected.
-1. Go to the [AutoGrader](https://cs329.cs.byu.edu), select Deliverable Eleven and select `I'm ready for some chaos!`
+1. Access your [JWT Pizza Factory vendor account](https://pizza-factory.cs329.click) and select `Initiate chaos`.
 1. The incident will occur between 8am and 2pm the next day.
 1. Respond to the incident in a timely manner.
 1. Properly diagnose and remedy the root cause of the failure.